 Professional development for all educators of ELs and immigrant students is the next essential component of Oklahoma's program.
 The SEA has designed a professional development plan broken down by topic and month.
-Professional development is made available regionally to all educators.
+The plan consists of eight topic components and provides administrators, language specialists, and regular content-area classroom teachers with strategies for understanding how to design lesson plans for ELs.
+In addition, the plan offers information on most promising practices for aiding EL students in attaining equal access to and success in their education as required by Title I, Part A, and Title III, Part A. Professional development is made available regionally to all educators.
 Most recently, the SEA has begun offering an EL Data Digging Workshop, which assists LEAs in goal setting, program design, and data analysis.
-In addition to group workshops, professional development is also offered through webinars, peer-to-peer chats, Delicious, Twitter, Edmodo, videoconferences, and on-site technical assistance.
+The EL Data Digging Workshop also helps low achieving Title III districts shape their school improvement plans.
+In addition to group workshops, professional development is also offered through webinars, peer-to-peer chats, Delicious, Twitter, Edmodo, social media platforms, videoconferences, and on-site technical assistance.
 Currently, all Title III schools are required to offer on-site, high-quality, research-based professional development related to the teaching and learning of English Learners and annually report to the SEA the number of professional development offerings and attendees.
-Beginning with the 2012-2013 school year, each Priority School, Focus School, and Targeted Intervention School with low achievement among its EL students will have to offer professional development in the following areas: interventions for language learners, identification and exit criteria, connection of data to program services, and accelerated learning.
+Continuing in the 2014-2015 school year, each Priority School, Focus School, and Targeted Intervention School with low achievement among its EL students will have to offer professional development in one or more of the following areas: interventions for language learners, identification and exit criteria, connection of data to program services, and accelerated learning. -

-A Language Instruction Program Delivery Plan should be developed by each LEAs with ELs; it is required of LEAs with at least one Priority School, Focus School, or Targeted Intervention School that has low achievement among its EL students.
+A Language Instruction Program Delivery Plan (LIPDP) should be developed by each LEAs with ELs; it is required of LEAs receiving Title III funds and LEAs with at least one Priority School, Focus School, or Targeted Intervention School that has low achievement among its EL students.
 LEAs must establish a team for the purpose of conducting a district needs assessment to gain input from all stakeholders, including staff, parents, and community members.
 The LEA's district needs assessment informs the design of the Language Instruction Program Delivery Plan, which is evaluated on an annual basis.
 The Language Instruction Program Delivery Plan includes the following areas: interventions for language learners, identification and exit criteria, connection of data to program services, and accelerated learning.
+In addition, a Language Instruction Educational Plan (LIEP) for each low achieving EL student is required of school sites with the following designation: Title III, Priority, Focus, and Targeted Intervention.
+Each Language Instruction Educational Plan is designed to inform teachers of the EL student's current progress through English Language Proficiency (ELP) placement test data, WIDA ACCESS for ELLs Test data, state content assessment data, language instruction program placement information, and individual language learning goals related to their language development in English, as well to help teachers set goals for the EL student's progress in English language acquisition throughout the school year.
+In addition to an annual update shared with the parent, the LIEP team will perform quarterly evaluations of each student's progress in meeting outlined language development goals.
+The LIEP serves as the companion piece to the LEA's Language Instruction Program Delivery Plan.